Fractional CMO

 Yes.
 The same senior strategist runs the engagement end-to-end.
 No delegation to junior staff.
 No team handoff.
 The board reading the report and the founder on the weekly call see the same person who built the strategy.

-How does this work for non-Bay-Area startups?
+How does this work for companies outside this Bay Area focus?

-Does SF-5 include team building?
+Does Fractional CMO include team building?

 Adjacent Tiers